wacerabanice/airbnb-clone-project/normalization.md

 ### 📘 Second Normal Form (2NF)

-A table is in 2NF if:
+Database is in 2NF if:

 * It is in 1NF.
 * All **non-key attributes are fully functionally dependent** on the **entire primary key** (especially important for composite keys).